Yura Borisov: Career

 Borisov started working as a film actor in 2010, and played main roles in various television series.
 In 2013–14, he worked at the Moscow theater Satyricon.

 In 2019, he starred in the film The Bull, for which he was nominated for the 18th Golden Eagle Awards 2020 in the category Best Leading Actor, and also received an award "Event of the Year" from the magazine "Kinoreporter" in the category "Discovery of the Year".
 He also played minor roles in the films T-34, Union of Salvation, and Invasion.

 In February 2020, the film AK-47 was released, in which Borisov played the main role – Mikhail Kalashnikov, and received positive reviews from film critics.
 For this role he was awarded the Golden Eagle Award – 2021 for Best Leading Actor.
 He was the winner of the Golden Eagle Award in 2021.
 GQ Russia chose him as Actor of the Year in 2020.

 In 2021, Borisov appeared in eight feature films, including the Netflix original film The Silver Skates.
 He also played the lead role in Juho Kuosmanen's Finnish-Russian film Compartment No. 6, which won the Grand Prix at the 2021 Cannes Film Festival.

 In 2024, Borisov voiced Behemoth the Cat in The Master and Margarita, and played Igor in the Palme d'Or-winning film Anora, directed by Sean Baker.
-For his performance in the film, he received nominations for the Academy Award, BAFTA, Critics' Choice, Golden Globe, and SAG Awards for Best Supporting Actor, as well as ensemble nominations from both Critics' Choice and SAG.
-With his Oscar nomination, Borisov became the first Russian to be nominated in an acting category in over four decades, following Mikhail Baryshnikov's nomination in the same category in 1977.
+For his performance in the film, he received Best Supporting Actor nominations for the Academy Award, Actor Award, BAFTA Award, Critics' Choice Movie Award, and Golden Globe Award, in addition to the ensemble nominations at the Actor Awards and Critics' Choice Awards.
+With his Oscar nomination, Borisov became the first Russian to be nominated in an acting category in almost five decades, following Mikhail Baryshnikov's nomination in the same category in 1978.